rahulkhandait-sde/Quill-Improver/README.md

-## Quill Improver: AI-powered Code Quality Checker
+## Quill Improver: AI-powered Code Quality Checker with LLMWare

-**Quill Improver** assists developers in writing cleaner and more maintainable code by leveraging the power of AI and a customizable knowledge base.
+**Quill Improver** leverages the power of LLMWare, an open-source AI framework developed by AI Bloks, to assist developers in writing cleaner and more maintainable code.
+It utilizes a customizable knowledge base to identify potential issues and suggest improvements in your code.

 ### Purpose